 The healthcare industry in Texas is just as massive as you would expect.
-After all, it must be able to support the state’s population—about 28 million strong, with an increase of nearly 400,000 people between 2017 and 2018 alone.
+After all, it must be able to support the state’s population—over 29 million strong with a 16% increase over the last decade.

 Not surprisingly, healthcare administrators are in demand here, overseeing everything from the state’s rural hospitals to its mammoth hospital systems located in places like DFW and San Antonio.
-In fact, growth in this profession is expected to far surpass the national average.
-Between 2016 and 2026, jobs in healthcare administration in Texas are projected to increase by 29.6% – much higher than the national average growth rate of 20.5% for this profession.
+In fact, growth in this profession is expected to far outpace average national job growth.
+Between 2018 and 2028, jobs in healthcare administration in Texas are projected to increase by 21.9% – adding 3,550 jobs annually due to growth and natural turnover.

 Factors Influencing Growth in Healthcare Administration in Texas